microsoft/code-with-engineering-playbook/docs/continuous-delivery/gitops/secret-management/secret-management-gitops.md

-# Secret Management with GitOps
+# Secret management with GitOps

 GitOps projects have git repositories in the center that are considered a source of truth for managing both infrastructure and application.
 This infrastructure and application will require secured access to other resources of the system through secrets.
 Committing clear-text secrets into git repositories is unacceptable even if the repositories are private to your team and organization.
 This is unacceptable for a multitude of reasons, but an example can be because secrets are then stored in clear-text on every developers computer and if a developers computer is compromised, so are all the secrets.
 Teams need a secure way to handle secrets when using GitOps.